Council Plan and Budget 2019 to 2023

 Birmingham is experiencing one of its most exciting periods of regeneration and development in recent times.

-We aim to be a city of growth in every respect – and Birmingham City Council wants to make a positive difference, every day, to people’s lives.
+We aim to be a city of growth where every child, citizen and place matters - and Birmingham City Council wants to make a positive difference, every day, to people’s lives.
 This underpins everything we do, whether that’s setting our priorities, making decisions or delivering services.

-Guided by the present situation – with a rising demand for services (especially adult social care), financial pressures and the need to invest in children’s services – we plan to focus our resources on four key priorities:
+Guided by the present situation – with a rising demand for services (especially adult social care), financial pressures and the need to invest in children’s services – we plan to focus our resources on five key priorities:

 The council is just one key player in achieving these priorities.
 Over the next few years, our financial situation remains challenging so our role in the city needs to change.
 One of the biggest shifts we’ll need to make is to move from directly delivering services to a position where we use our resources to enable and facilitate others.
 This means a much greater focus on collaboration and partnerships.